microsoft/mu_pip_environment/README.rst

 Version History
 ===============

-0.3.8-dev
+0.3.8
 ---------

 Main Changes:

-- Added print out of start time and end time in addition of your
+- Added print out of start time and end time in addition to elapsed time of build
 - Add support for cmd line override of max build threads in UefiBuild.py
 - Added support for getting multiple DSC's in the same folder for MuBuildPlugins in PluginManager
 - Setting PYTHON_COMMAND during setup for EDKII 201903 support